musselwhizzle/Focus-Points/README.md

 <img src="screens/ReadMe 2.jpg" alt="Screenshot" style="width: 800px;"/>

-Please note that not all cameras save the needed information to support these features in the Exifs of the photo.
-E.g. Canon and Nikon do not store any information on detect faces or subjects, hence there are no detection frames for these cameras.
+Please note that not all cameras store the necessary information to support these features in the photo's metadata.
+For example, Canon and Nikon cameras do not store face or subject detection information, so there are no detection frames for these cameras.
+See chapter 3 of the [User Manual](docs/Focus%20Points.md) for detailed information on which types of visualization are supported for which cameras.

 <br>